shafqatvirk/SinicaSemanticParser/README.txt

 Leave this server running

-6. Now place your input file in the  'SinicaSemanticParser\input' folder and name it input.txt
+6. Now place your input file in the 'SinicaSemanticParser/input/' directory and name it input.txt (the input.txt should have one sentence per line)

-7. Open another command line terminal, go into the 'SinicaSemanticParser/system' folder and run the 'ConceptExtractorBatchClient' by issuing the following command:
+7. Open another command line terminal, go into the 'SinicaSemanticParser/system' directory and run the 'ConceptExtractorBatchClient' by issuing the following command:

 >java -cp .;..\stanford-parser-full-2014-01-04\stanford-parser.jar;..\stanford-parser-full-2014-01-04\stanford-parser-3.3.1-models.jar;..\classifier\maxent\lib\trove-3.0.3.jar;..\apache-opennlp-1.5.3\lib\opennlp-maxent-3.0.3.jar ConceptExtractorBatchClient

 If everything goes well, you should see the following message:

-SocketClient initialized
+"SocketClient initialized
 Processing......
-Done!
+Done!"

-8. The output has been stored in the 'SinicaSemanticParser\output\output.txt'.
+8. The output has been stored in the 'SinicaSemanticParser/output/output.txt'.